revive-adserver/revive-adserver/var/cache/README.txt

 | Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA |
 +---------------------------------------------------------------------------+

-Make this directory writable by Openads to be able to use it to store Delivery cache files.
+Make this directory writable by OpenX to be able to use it to store Delivery cache files.
 This is needed if you want to use the 'File' module.